pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 ### Video Segmentation Strategy

 Videos are segmented using a fixed-duration strategy.
-Each evidence record represents a contiguous temporal region within a source video and contains:
+Each training metadata record represents a contiguous temporal region within a source video and contains:

 * Segment timestamps
 * Segment frame boundaries